wfkhrrzi/Recruitment-Web-App/readme.md

 ![Alt text](<readme/browse page.png>)

 As the name suggests, this page is initially dedicated to displaying the overview/summary of all received candidates for DS department.
-Nevertheless, it has been gradually developed to embed CRUD functionalities to modify the application status of the candidates.
+Nevertheless, it has been gradually developed to embed CRUD capabilities to modify the application status of the candidates.
 The intention is that the hiring manager/execs can instantly manipulate the status/information of the large volume of candidates from a single view.
+There are also resume file uploading and parsing functionalities embedded in the page.

 The following numbered list explain the key components in the browse page:

 1. **Upload Resume button**:

-    Upon clicking the button, a modal dedicated to uploading resume(s) will appear that includes;
+    Upon clicking the button, a modal for uploading resume(s) will appear that includes;

       * `file input` field that accepts multiple file uploads
       * `source` dropdown field to specify the source of resumes